tournesol-app/tournesol/docs/architecture-decision-log/monorepo-vs-multirepo/2021_09_21_choose_architecture.md

 architecture also makes the deployments easier and safer.

 Deploying the `head` of the repository will deploy software compatible with each others.
-No manual investigation will be required to determine of the deployed platform Tournesol platform will work.
+No manual investigation will be required to determine if the deployed Tournesol platform will work.

 Having a single CI configuration for a mono-repository is more maintainable than having several CI configurations dispatched in several